arnicas/interactive-vis-course/Week3/README.md

 ## Homeworks

+Readings above.

-**Homework:** Based on what you know about data binding now, how would you make your `<p>` creation from last week's homework the D3 way?
+**Homework 1:** Based on what you know about data binding now, how would you make your `<p>` creation from last week's homework the D3 way?
 Redo the example in [create_p_from_data.html](../Week2/create_p_from_data.html) using a d3 "enter" approach in place of the forEach loop.
 Send me the gist, "Week 3: P's the D3 Way."
 (10pt)

-**Homework**: Build your own styled table from your CSV data, using the model in d3_tabulate_function.html, or (EXTRA CREDIT, 5pt) using d3_tabulate_function_sortable.html.
+**Homework 2**: Build your own styled table from your CSV data, using the model in d3_tabulate_function.html, or (EXTRA CREDIT, 5pt) using d3_tabulate_function_sortable.html.
 Sort the data in a reasonable default way for display.
-Style it so it looks good (start using colors and styles from the [UNICEF style guide](../UNICEF Brand Toolkit ENG Sept 2012.pdf).)
+Style it so it looks good, with tips from the articles and links above on style ideas (start using colors and styles from the [UNICEF style guide](../UNICEF Brand Toolkit ENG Sept 2012.pdf).)
 Make the header on the page appropriately explain your data table.
-Add more text to the page to help explicate, identifying your source, etc. (25pts, extra credit 5pt)  Send me the gist, "Week 3: Basic Table."
+Add more text to the page to help explicate, identifying your source, etc. (25pts, extra credit 5pts)  Send me the gist, "Week 3: Basic Table."

-**Homework**: Add a color heatmap to your table, paying attention to readability and also the [UNICEF style guide](../UNICEF Brand Toolkit ENG Sept 2012.pdf).
-(20pts) Extra credit (10pt): Do it on a version with a default sort order that's interesting and make the table sortable using the jquery plugin.
-Be sure to identify data source on the page!
+**Homework 3**: Add a color heatmap to one or more of your table columns, paying attention to text readability and also the [UNICEF style guide](../UNICEF Brand Toolkit ENG Sept 2012.pdf).
+(15pts) Be sure to identify data source on the page!
 Gist: "Week 3: Heatmap table"

+NOTE: You can combine 2 and 3 in one if you prefer.